yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/comptr-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do interfejsu, który został reprezentowany przez ten `ComPtr` obiekt.
+Wskaźnik do interfejsu, który został reprezentowany przez ten obiekt `ComPtr`.

 ## <a name="get"></a>ComPtr:: Get